24th February 2015

 - What facilities are available in the venue?

 Drinks and snacks will be available for purchase on site.
 You can pay by card or cash (£).
+Please note that you will not be allowed to bring food & drink into the venue.

 There are toilets and first-aid facilities inside the venue.
 In addition, the information point will provide competition and venue information as well as a lost and found service.